SoftwareBrothers/adminjs-upload/src/index.doc.md

 yarn add @admin-bro/upload
 ```

+## Storing data

+The main concept of the upload plugin is that it sends uploaded files to an external source via
+the class called UploadProvider (we have 3 of them out of the box).
+And then it stores in the
+database path and folder name where the file was stored.
+Where:

+* **key** is the path of the stored file
+* **bucket** is the name of the folder.

+Next, base on the `expires` option, the system generates either a public URL or a time-constrained URL.

+> Example: for
+> - `key: '927292/my-pinky-sweater.png'`
+> - `bucket: 'aee-products'` and
+> - `expires: 0`
+>
+> path for the file in AWS S3 will be
+> `https://aee-product.s3.amazonaws.com/927292/my-pinky-sweater.png` and it will be
+> always available (not time-constrained)

+Usually, buckets are the same for all the files handled by the feature it is optional
+to store them in the database.
+But this might be handy if you want to change the bucket when the
+project grows and have a reference where the old files went.

+> To summarize: an important part is that **we don't store the actual URL** of the file -
+> we store `key` and based on that we compute path on every request.

 ## Usage

+After that short introduction, let's go back to the feature itself.

 As any feature you have to pass it to the resource in {@link AdminBroOptions#resources}
 property: